pakaqua13/rpos/README.md

 WIP - At this point the camera side of work should be functional.
 I just need a proper Onvif Profile T client to test it.
 I started working on a Onvif Linux Client for the sole purpose of testing this.
 [The [OnvifDeviceManager](https://github.com/Quedale/OnvifDeviceManager) repo is a WIP]

-I tried my best to implement the backchannel feature using the python bindings, but there seems to be a bug there a reference is not releases and won't get pushed on the backpipe.
+I tried my best to implement the backchannel feature using the python bindings, but there seems to be a bug where a GstBuffer pointer reference is not released and won't get pushed on the backpipe.
 For now I gave up dealing with the python binding and I'm using my own launch solution.

 The reference is currently hardcoded inside "python/gst-rtsp-launch.sh" and should be updated accordingly.